eeberhard/aica-api/docs/docs/reference/02-yaml-syntax.md

 #### Waiting for a condition or predicate

-The following examples show the syntax to wait for either a condition or component predicate state respectively.
+The following examples show the syntax to wait for either a condition or predicate state respectively.

 ```yaml
 wait: